AdobeDocs/campaign.en/help/v8/send/sms/sms-standalone-instance.md

 >[!IMPORTANT]
 >
 >This documentation is for Adobe Campaign v8.7.2 and later.
+>
-For older versions, please read the [Campaign Classic v7 documentation](https://experienceleague.adobe.com/en/docs/campaign-classic/using/sending-messages/sending-messages-on-mobiles/sms-set-up/sms-set-up).
+>For older versions, please read the [Campaign Classic v7 documentation](https://experienceleague.adobe.com/en/docs/campaign-classic/using/sending-messages/sending-messages-on-mobiles/sms-set-up/sms-set-up).

-In a standalone instance, sending a SMS delivery requires :
+In a standalone instance, sending a SMS delivery requires:

 1. An **external account** specifying a connector and the type of message, [learn more here](#external-account)